-Mr. Jamil described planned project development work as including pre-construction and site preparation, continued communication with the NRC to prepare a draft Environmental Impact Statement, and a draft Safety Evaluation Report.
+Mr. Jamil described planned project development work as including pre-construction and site preparation, continued communication with the NRC to prepare a draft environmental impact statement, and a draft safety evaluation report.
 The NRC is also scheduled to hold public hearings in South Carolina in mid-2011, and to hold mandatory evidentiary hearings in 2012.
-The Company also plans to submit the application for a Certificate of Public Convenience and Necessity, and a Base Load Review Order to the PSCSC, in addition to the application for cost recovery for an out-of-state baseload facility to the North Carolina Commission.
-In addition, he testified that the purchase of some transmission rights-of-way, a training simulator, and other long lead time equipment reservations were planned, but delayed due to the postponement of the planned operation dates of the proposed facility as described by witness Hager.
+The Company also plans to submit the application for a certificate of public convenience and necessity, and a base load review order to the SCPSC, in addition to the application for cost recovery for an out-of-state baseload facility to this Commission.
+In addition, Mr. Jamil testified that the purchase of some transmission rights-of-way, a training simulator, and other long lead time equipment reservations were planned, but had been delayed due to the postponement of the planned operation dates of the proposed facility as described by witness Hager.
 Other planned project development work includes operational planning, supply chain, construction planning and detailed engineering work.